A Closer Examination Of Lordosis Curves Of Spine

 Diagnosis and Treatment of Excessive Spinal Curves

-An intensive physical examination of the patient reveals much about his or her health and general fitness.
+An intensive physical examination of the patient reveals much about their health and general fitness.
 Our doctors of chiropractic will inquire about when the curvature was first discovered, its past progression, and any other related symptoms that the patient might experience.
 The examination provides a baseline from which the doctor of chiropractic can measure your progress during treatment.
 The examination may include:

-- The Range of Motion: to measure the degree to which the patient can perform the movement of extension, flexion, spinal rotation, and lateral bending.
+- The Range of Motion: to measure how the patient can perform the movement of extension, flexion, spinal rotation, and lateral bending.

 - Palpation: This determines spinal abnormalities through feel.